 Device lock is off by default, and there is no default security code in Sailfish OS.

 NOTE: Device lock will be enabled and active as soon as you have entered your new security code twice!

 Go to menu Settings > System > Device lock.
 Pull down to set the lock on.

-Only if you see the text "Device lock not in use" in this menu (see 3rd picture from left) you know that no lock code has been configured with your device.
+Only if you see the text "Device lock not in use" in this menu (see 3rd picture from left) you know that no security code has been configured with your device.

 - Decide your minimum 5 number long security code (unlock code) and type it two times.
 Be sure the memorize the code as only the service can unlock the phone without the code - and then all data gets wiped out from the phone while unlocking it.

 From SailfishOS version "Vaarainmaa" onwards also letters are valid for the security code.
 In earlier versions only digits can be used.

 - Next you need to define if you want the lock to go on immediately after switching the display off ("No delay"), after a selectable delay or never when the screen is switched off ("Not in use"):